googleapis/google-api-dotnet-client/README.md

 https://developers.google.com/resources/api-libraries/download/API_NAME/API_VERSION/csharp <br/>

 Replace API_NAME with the name of the API. <br/>
-Replace API_VERSION with the version of the api.
+Replace API_VERSION with the version of the API.

 Examples: